-The Problem: Prosecutors have very little oversight.
+The Problem: Prosecutors have very little oversight (See our report on district attorney transparency).

 Policies that guide the work in districtattorneys’ (DA) offices matter.
 The choices that individual DAs make about how their offices are run and how their prosecutors operate profoundly impact the lives of Oregonians.
 The policies and practices of DAs can be the difference between whether or not crime victims get access to critical services that help them rebuild their lives, whether or not young people areheld accountable in a way that protects future life-possibilities, whether people of color are treated fairly, or whether children keep contact and connection with their parents.